electronstudio/pygame-zero-book/chapters/race.md

 \begin{aside}
 \label{}
 \heading{Advanced}
-\noindent Verify the player can now accelerate foward, i.e. the walls scroll.
+\noindent Verify the player can now accelerate forward, i.e. the walls scroll.
 (Can you change the amount of the acceleration?)
 \end{aside}

 ## Wall collisions